How To Send Faxes From A Computer

 Faxing With A Printer

-For decades, multi-functional printers have often included a fax modem, which allows users to connect their printers to a landline and send and receive faxes.
-This is helpful since these printers are usually able to print and scan documents, which allow for high-quality faxing and the printing of any faxes received.
+For decades, multifunction printers have often included a fax modem, which allows users to connect their printers to a landline and send and receive faxes.
+This is helpful since these printers are usually able to print and scan documents, allowing high-quality faxing and the printing of any received faxes.
 You should check the make and model of your printer to see if this is possible for you.
-The downsides of this method are that you often have to keep buying paper, ink, and pay more for the phone line and printer maintenance – so we’d recommend email-to-fax or online faxing in the first instance.
+The downsides of this method are that you often have to keep buying paper and ink, and pay more for the phone line and printer maintenance — so we’d recommend email-to-fax or online faxing in the first instance for most use cases.

 Other Alternatives To Send And Receive Faxes